 request an appointment online.

-It is estimated that only one person in every 100,000 in the United States is diagnosed with acoustic neuroma each year.
-While they can develop at almost any age, acoustic neuromas most commonly occur between 40 and 50.
+About one person in every 100,000 in the United States is diagnosed with acoustic neuroma each year.
+While they can develop at almost any age, acoustic neuromas most commonly occur between age 40 and 50.
+Recent studies have shown an increase in acoustic neuroma diagnoses.
+This may be partly due to advances in MRI scanning.

-The tumors usually grow slowly and do not spread through the body.
-They generally affect hearing, balance and facial nerves.
+The factors that control acoustic neuroma growth are not understood at this time.
 Although acoustic neuroma is not cancer, tumors can be dangerous if they grow large and press against the brainstem or brain.

 Acoustic Neuroma Risk Factors

+Neurofibromatosis type 2, a rare genetic disorder, produces symptoms (like hearing loss and tinnitus) in both ears due to acoustic neuromas on both sides.
+This is called bilateral acoustic neuroma.
 If you are concerned about this inherited family syndrome, we offer advanced genetic testing to let you know your risk.

 Learn more about acoustic neuroma: